gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 ## Basic Project Structure

-We're almost ready to run our bot an start interfacing with it via the Bot Emulator, but before we do, let's take a brief moment to review the Visual Studio project that was created.
+We're almost ready to run our bot and start and interact with it via the Bot Emulator, but before we do, let's take a brief moment to review the Visual Studio project that was created.

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/vs2017-explorer.png)